Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 In Section \ref{sec:normedPMQ} we introduce the notion of \emph{norm} on a PMQ, and study several combinatorial properties that a PMQ can enjoy.
 We also introduce the PMQ-ring $R[\Q]$ associated with a PMQ $\Q$.
-We study how properties of the PMQ $\Q$ are reflected into properties of the ring $R[\Q]$, and in particular we prove the aforementioned Theorem \ref{thm:RQquadratic} and Lemma \ref{lem:cominv}.
+We study how properties of the PMQ $\Q$ are reflected into properties of the ring $R[\Q]$, and in particular we prove Theorem \ref{thm:main4} and Lemma \ref{lem:main5}.

-In Section \ref{sec:barconstructions} we describe, in the generality of a braided monoidal category $\bfA$, a procedure taking as input a morphism $f\colon A\to B$ of commutative algebras in $\bfA$, and giving as output a bisimplicial object in $\bfA$, denoted $B_{\bullet,\bullet}(A,B,f)$ and called the \emph{double bar construction}.
-The material of this section is largely standard and is given in detail only to make the paper self-contained.
+In Section \ref{sec:barconstructions} we describe, for a braided monoidal category $\bfA$, a procedure taking as input a morphism $f\colon A\to B$ of commutative algebras in $\bfA$, and giving as output a bisimplicial object in $\bfA$, denoted $B_{\bullet,\bullet}(A,B,f)$ and called the \emph{double bar construction}.
+The material of this section is largely standard and is given in detail only to make the article self-contained.

-In Section \ref{sec:simplhur} we associate with an \emph{augmented} PMQ $\Q$ a bisimplicial set $\Arr(\Q)$ endowed with a sub-bisimplicial set $\NAdm(\Q)$; the simplicial Hurwitz spaces $\Hur^{\Delta}(\Q)$ is then defined as the difference of the geometric realisations of the two bisimplicial sets.
-We describe the construction using the notion of $\hQ$-crossed topological spaces, where $\hQ$ is the completion of $\Q$.
-Similarly, the relative chain complex of the pair of bisimplicial sets $(\Arr(\Q),\NAdm(\Q))$ is described as a $\hQ$-crossed chain complex.
-In this section we also introduce the notion of Poincare PMQ, which will play a key role in related work on the homology of Hurwitz spaces.
+In Section \ref{sec:simplhur} we introduce, for a category $\bfA$ and a complete PMQ $\hQ$, the category of $\hQ$-crossed objects in $\bfA$, and prove Proposition \ref{prop:main6}.
+Given an \emph{augmented} PMQ $\Q$ with completion $\hQ$, we define the bisimplicial $\hQ$-crossed set $\Arr(\Q)$, its sub-bisimplicial $\hQ$-crossed set $\NAdm(\Q)$, and the simplicial Hurwitz spaces $\Hur^{\Delta}(\Q)$, which is a $\hQ$-crossed space.
+We prove Theorems \ref{thm:main7}, \ref{thm:main8} and \ref{thm:main9}.